 There are three general conceptualizations regarding the connection between addiction and mental health.
 One is that the presence of addiction triggers symptoms of mental illness.
 The second idea is that the presence of mental illness triggers substance abuse that leads to addiction.
 The third notion is that mental health disorders and addiction have shared risk factors, including biological or genetic predisposition, environmental triggers such as trauma or stress, activation of the same areas of the brain, and circumstances related to adolescent development.

-Due to addiction having a proven psychological basis and its shared symptoms with mental illness, it's most likely that the co-occurrence of addiction and mental health is a result of interplay between all three schools of thought.
+Due to addiction having a proven psychological basis and its shared symptoms with mental illness, it's most likely that the co-occurrence of addiction and mental health is a result of the interplay between all three schools of thought.

 It's likely that the relationship between mental health disorders and addiction will always be complex and perplexing.
 However, addressing them doesn't have to be over-complicated.
 In fact, when an individual exhibits symptoms of both addiction and mental illness, this means that treatment can overlap as well.